Content

 4 Alternative Techniques for Data Concatenation Using QUERY

-In some cases, you may need alternative methods for data concatenation in Google Sheets because of specific requirements, preferences, or limitations.
-For instance, while the QUERY function is great for filtering and manipulating data, it's not the best for simple concatenation tasks.
-Alternative methods come with better solutions or address specific needs such as conditional concatenation or optimizing performance.
+In some cases, you may need alternative methods for data concatenation in Google Sheets due to specific requirements, preferences, or limitations, such as combining multiple strings or merging columns in Google Sheets.
+For instance, while the QUERY function is excellent for filtering and manipulating data, it’s not always the most efficient for simple concatenation tasks.

 Technique #1: Pairing ARRAYFORMULA and Ampersand for Data Combination